zeckli/vim/README.md

 # vim
-Vimrc and other useful stuff for vim editor.
+This respository contain my vimrc and other useful stuff for vim editor.